r-jain/Convolutional-Neural-Networks-for-Visual-Recognition/README.md

 > - *RAM* - 4 GB
 > - *OS* - Windows 7
 >
 > HTML output of jupyter notebooks for my implementattion of the year 2019 version of CS231n is avaibable [here](https://github.com/r-jain/Convolutional-Neural-Networks-for-Visual-Recognition/tree/main/2019/html_new) for quick reference.
-Assignments were re-run on a different setup and various execution time in output are for from that re-run on different configuration.
+Assignments were re-run on a different setup and various execution time in output are from that re-run on different configuration.
 >
 > You can also find the output for assignment1 from the initial setup sitting [here](https://github.com/r-jain/Convolutional-Neural-Networks-for-Visual-Recognition/tree/main/2019/html)
 >